What is a Rectifier?

 SCR, SMPS, Large Thyristor & Chopper Rectifiers

-There are a wide variety of industrial rectifiers including: SCR, power stat, tap switch, switchmode. choppers and IGBT rectifiers.
+There are a wide variety of industrial rectifiers including: SCR, power stat, tap switch, switchmode.
+IGBT chopper and large thyristor rectifiers.
 Tapswitch and powerstat rectifiers offer little to no control for operators.
 They boast a very low ripple reading, low amperage, low cost but they are very expensive to repair.

 Alternatively, SCR, SMPS and chopper rectifiers offer seemingly “infinite” control for operators.
 For instance, operators can easily control voltage from top to bottom between zero and 100 percent.